Nijo Castle [二条城]

-Nijo Castle is located about 3.5 km north-northwest of Kyoto station.
+Nijo Castle ("Nijô-jô" in Japanese) is located about 3.5 km north-northwest of Kyoto station.

 Kyoto Imperial Palace is located about 1.5 km northeast of this castle.

-First, a castle was built here in the middle of the 16th century.
+First, a castle was built in this place in the middle of the 16th century.

-In 1600, Ieyasu Tokugawa won the civil war divided Japan in two, and became the new leader of Japan.
+In 1600, Tokugawa Ieyasu won the civil war divided Japan in two.

-He founded the new government in Edo (current Tokyo), but he decided to build a castle to stay in Kyoto, the capital of Japan.
+But he decided to build a new castle to stay in Kyoto, the capital of Japan.

-here in 1624, this castle hadn't been used until the end of the Edo
+But after Tokugawa Iemitsu, the 3rd Shogun of Edo government and a grandchild of Ieyasu, stayed here in 1624, this castle hadn't been used until the end of the Edo Period (the 1860s).

 In 1750, the castle tower was destroyed by fire by lightning stoke.

-In 1788, some other buildings in the castle were desytoyed by Great Fire of Kyoto city.
+And, in 1788, some other buildings in the castle were destoyed by Great Fire of Kyoto city.

-In 1867, Yoshinobu Tokugawa, the 15th and last Shogun, transferred the authority to the new modern government.
+After that, Tokugawa Yoshinobu, the 15th and last Shogun, transferred the authority to the new modern government in 1867.

 In 1915, when Emperor Taisho ascended the throne, the palace was used as one of its ceremonies.